Ozziekins/Compiler-Construction/FinalTestSuites.md

 weirdStruct := weirdStruct + {test} ;// Now it should be like this { Array, Array size }

 var i = (5-4);
-while ( i < 10/2 ) loop
+while ( i < 10/2 ) loop //Will go from 1 to 4 (5 not included)
      test.1 := test.1 + test.1;
      test.2 := test.2 + 1;

      i += 1;
 end;

-print "Array is" test.1, "While size is ", test.2; // Allow printing of arrays???
+print "Array is", test.1, "While size is ", test.2; // Allow printing of arrays???
 ````

 ## SNIPPET 9: Checking the input capabilities and "in" loop operator